 “I can drive us home.”

 “Are you sure?”
 Faith now crawled over the armrests.
-She wore a heavy white sweater as the clouds looked like rain.
+She wore a heavy white sweater, since the clouds looked like rain.
 “You bite your fingertips when you’re anxious, Dainty.
-If you have to drive in traffic you’ll bleed on the steering-wheel.”
+If you have to drive in traffic, you’ll bleed on the steering-wheel.”

 Dan resisted putting a finger in his mouth.
 “I’m not anxious about traffic.”

 “Oh.”
 Faith collected herself in one seat.
 She crossed her ankles and clasped her hands in her sweater’s pocket.
 “I miss Beatrice too, Dan.
 She was my girlfriend.
 It’s gonna be okay.”

 “I don’t want to talk about it.”
 Before he could stop himself, Dan found his index-finger between his lips.

 “Well, can I get you something to eat?
 Maybe breakfast?”

 Dan checked restaurants down the corridor.
 “Nothing here appeals to me.”

 “No, no.” Dan sighed and looked over the streets of Burbank.
 “A cinnamon-bun sounds good.”

 “Oh?
 Where are they?
 I’ll buy three so you, JayJay, and I can share.”

-“Don’t worry, I’ve got enough!”
+“Don’t worry, they’re on me!”
 Faith pranced to the escalators.
 “If JayJay gets back before I do, tell him I missed him, okay?”

 Jay was among the first to disembark.
 Dan waved.
 “Jay!
 Jay!”